Strategic Command (film)

 Strategic Command is a 1997 air hijack direct-to-video film directed by Rick Jacobson, starring Michael Dudikoff, and co-starring Richard Norton, Paul Winfield, Bryan Cranston, and Stephen Quadros.
 The film was written by Sean McGinly and Tripp Reed.

 Plot

 Rick Harding (Michael Dudikoff) is a former US Marine officer, now working as biological weapons scientist for the FBI.
-The movie starts, with Harding's lab being infiltrated, which results in terrorists getting their hands on a deadly nerve agent called Bromax 36.
-Led by Carlos Gruber (Richard Norton), the terrorists hijack Air Force Two (the aircraft of the Vice-president), a Boeing VC-25 en route from Los Angeles to Washington, D.C.
-Harding must participate in a midair effort to retake Air Force Two and save the Vice President and his wife.
+Harding's lab is infiltrated, which results in terrorists getting their hands on a deadly nerve agent, Bromax 365.
+Led by Carlos Gruber (Richard Norton), the terrorists hijack Air Force Two, the aircraft of the vice president), a Boeing VC-25 en route from Los Angeles to Washington, D.C.
+Harding must participate in a midair effort to retake the plane and save his wife and the vice President.